drdoctr/doctr/README.rst

 and enter your data.
 You will need your GitHub username and password, and the repo you want to build the docs for.

 That repo should already be setup with Travis.
-The script will create the ``gh-pages`` branch for you, but you will need to go to ``https://github.com/<your repo>/settings`` and enable GitHub pages.
-You may also want to enable branch protection for the ``gh-pages`` branch and other branches, so that this script can't accidentally screw you.
+We recommend enabling branch protection for the ``gh-pages`` branch and other branches, as the deploy key used by Doctr has the ability to push to any branch in your repo.

-Then add the stuff to your ``.travis.yml``.
-The command above will tell you a secure key to add.
+Then add the stuff to your ``.travis.yml`` and commit the encrypted deploy key.
+The command above will tell you what to do.
 You should also have something like

 .. code:: yaml